 After several years, Cutter did move on with his life.
 Dedicating only a small part of his time to attacking the church and Pratt, who would remain the pastor at the First Baptist Church for 22 years.

-In the years after he left Nashua, Cutter would write a textbook, Cutter's Physiology, used to train students of medicine.
-It would sell several hundred thousand copies, and Cutter travelled the country lecturing on new techniques in medicine.
+In the years after he left Nashua, Cutter would write a textbook, Cutter’s Physiology, used to train students of medicine.
+It would sell several hundred thousand copies, and Cutter traveled the country lecturing on new techniques in medicine.